zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

   ![](./images/use-atom-editor-welcome-atom-live-server-package-menu.png " ")

 ## **STEP 3:** Merge Content from Git Before you Start Editing your Content
-  Everyday before you start editing your content, ensure to do a Merge.
+  Everyday before you start editing your content, ensure to do a Merge in **GitHub Desktop**.
   Merging synchronizes the content in your cloned repository with the latest content on the **upstream/master** repository and ensures that you have the most recent versions of the templates and other workshops/labs.

   To merge content: